aspose-pdf/Aspose.PDF-Documentation/net/get-started/docker/dotnet8/_index.md

 ## Prerequisites

-Following examples tested with:
+The following examples tested with:

 * Docker v.25.0.2 and Docker Desktop 4.27.1
 * Visual Studio 2022 Community Edition v.17.0.5
-* .NET 8 SDK is used in the example, provided below.
+* .NET 8 SDK is used in the example provided below.
 * Aspose.PDF.Drawing v.24.01

 ## Create sample application for Docker Linux Container